ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week7.md

 In the Team meeting from 1230-1430, Roger helped me in the gridBundle.
 I have also reported the bug in *isIndependent* test in the because module.

 I was looking for any datasets where some reasonable hypothesis can be formed.
-After looking over more than 100 datasets in Kaggle and trying to  make my own dataset in WorldBank.org, I found few datasets, where few real-world hypotheses can be formed, but I think they are not intuitive enough.
+After looking over more than 100 datasets in Kaggle and trying to  make my own dataset in WorldBank.org, I found few datasets, where some real-world hypotheses can be formed, but I think they are not intuitive enough.

 ---